normandavey/2021-11-11-ubimotif/index.md

   <strong>Accessibility:</strong>
 {% if online == "false" %}
   We are committed to making this workshop accessible to everybody.
-For workshops at a physical location, the workshop organizers have checked that:
+The workshop organizers have checked that:
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>